gbraad/fedora-modularity/source/architecture/versioning/managing.rst

 ''from its base branch.

 There are many examples which would suit such a **inheriting branch.**
-The RHEL f-stream model which allows early access to new features prior to a minor update, is an example.
-Another might be the RHOSP version of the virtualisation stack, which contains a version of kvm-qemu with newer features but which otherwise follows base RHEL.
+The f-stream model which allows early access to new features prior to an update, is an example.
+Another might be the specialized version of the virtualisation stack, which contains a version of kvm-qemu with newer features but which otherwise follows Fedora.
 The model also works for scratch or staging branches, where we can build and test updates to an existing branch as needed to suit internal developer needs.

-This suggests that we want to include tooling support for such an inheriting branch.
+This suggests that we want to include tooling support for inheriting such a branch.
 Technically, this might involve creating new branches for only a subset of the packages of a module; and recording the base module from which we pull other packages during a module compose.